-First- or upper second class honours degree, or equivalent in English, modern languages, or a cognate discipline
+First- or upper second class honours degree, or an equivalent standard in other qualifications approved by the University in English, modern languages, or a cognate discipline

-IELTS 6.5 overall, with minimum of 6.0 in all components, or equivalent in other approved English language test
+IELTS 6.5 overall, with minimum of 6.0 in all components, or an equivalent standard in other qualifications approved by the University

-Academic entry requirements: First or upper second class honours degree, or equivalent in English, modern languages, or a cognate discipline.
+Academic entry requirements: First or upper second class honours degree, or an equivalent standard in other qualifications approved by the University in English, modern languages, or a cognate discipline.

-English language entry requirements: IELTS 6.5 overall, with minimum of 6.0 in all components, or equivalent in other approved English language test.
+English language entry requirements: IELTS 6.5 overall, with minimum of 6.0 in all components, or an equivalent standard in other qualifications approved by the University.

 Selection process: Online application

 Interview may be required on a case by case basis to assess suitability of course

 This page contains specific entry requirements for this course.
 Find out about equivalent entry requirements and qualifications for your country.

 The programme comprises six taught modules, one optional module and a dissertation.
 A language module (Arabic, Chinese, French, Spanish, German, Italian, Japanese, Portuguese or Russian), may also be chosen.
 This allow you to get a taste of a language you may have always wanted to learn or to improve your already existing language skills.